 Juneau Alaska

 Juneau is Alaska’s capital city and is only accessible by sea or air.
-See stunning Mendenhall Glacier located in Tongrass National Forest.
+Visit the stunning Mendenhall Glacier located in Tongass National Forest.
 You could spend hours here, walking or hiking around.

-Visit the well-known Red Dog Saloon with the swinging doors and sawdust covered floor, take a whale watching tour or ride up 1,800 feet on the Mount Roberts Tramway for sweeping views of snow-capped mountains, the city and Gastineau Channel.
+Visit the well-known Red Dog Saloon with the swinging doors and sawdust-covered floor, take a whale watching tour or ride up 1,800 feet on the Mount Roberts Tramway for sweeping views of snow-capped mountains, the city and the Gastineau Channel.
 Find out more about Juneau.

 Take a whale watching shore excursion.
 It is one of the top things to do in Juneau, Alaska Photo Credit: State of Alaska, Reinhard Pantke©